 Charity and Community

-Finally, or community engagement program extends this year, as we introduce a resident strategy for the neighbours of both our sites.
-We look to build relationships, start conversations, extend priority bookings and share residential offers.
+Finally, our Ham and Petersham Residents Programme expands this year, as we introduce a resident strategy for the neighbours of both our sites.
+We look forward to building relationships, extend priority bookings and share residential offers.